Vikkanda/C-Projects/A10/bug-report.md

 2. **What bug does the original code have?**

+The code itself ran fine, however my output was coming up incorrect

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

+I missed adding the not equal exclamation mark infront of the file.
+This was a flow error which I missed while writing.

 4. **How to correct the bug?**

+The bug is corrected by adding the not equal to operator in front of the input stream named infile

 5. **The corresponding bug-free code or code snippet is:**